empriselab/RCareWorld/README.md

 - Check the website https://emprise.cs.cornell.edu/rcareworld/

 We support Windows, Linux (Tested on Ubuntu), and MacOS.
 You need to make sure git and git-lfs are installed on your system.
 You should use Git Bash if you have it (else Powershell) for windows, and use bash for Linux and MacOS.

+Please make sure your computer has enough (at least 5GB) free space before starting.

 # Pre-Installation Guide